shahriyarhosen/shahriyarhosen/README.md

 <!-- - 🔭 I’m currently working on Programming Hero  -->
-- 🌱 I’m currently learning React js
+- 🌱 I’m currently learning React js & JavaScript
 - 🤔 I’m looking for help with To increase efficiency
 - 📫 How to reach me: shahriyar.hosen.dev@gmail.com